 |14:30 — 15:30||Panel Discussion||Future of Blockchain in India|

-Applications are invited from PhD students, faculty members, and industry professionals who are already exploring this technology.
-Basic knowledge about bitcoin, cryptocurrencies and blockchain is desirable.
-Based on the applications, a limited number of participants will be provided with travel funds (AC Tier II train fare) and accommodation, where preference will be given to PhD students and young faculty members, with no other means of financial support.
-There is no registration fee, but a customary registration is mandatory.
+Registration was generally open for PhD students, faculty members, and industry professionals who are already exploring this technology.
+Basic knowledge about bitcoin, cryptocurrencies and blockchain was desirable.
+Based on the applications, a limited number of participants were provided with travel funds (AC Tier II train fare) and accommodation, where preference was given to PhD students and young faculty members, with no other means of financial support.
+There was no registration fee, but a customary registration was mandatory.

 Professor Bimal Roy, Head, R C Bose Centre for Cryptology and Security